RWTH-OS/eduOS-rs/README.md

 $ xcode-select --install
 ```

+### Windows
-For Windows, it is a linker, [make](http://gnuwin32.sourceforge.net/packages/make.htm) and a [git client](https://git-scm.com/downloads) required.
+To build eduOS-rs you must install a linker, [make](http://gnuwin32.sourceforge.net/packages/make.htm) and a [git client](https://git-scm.com/downloads).
 We tested the eduOS-rs with the linker from Visual Studio.
-Consequently, we suggest to install Visual Studio in addition to [make](http://gnuwin32.sourceforge.net/packages/make.htm) and [git](https://git-scm.com/downloads) on your Windows system.
+Consequently, we suggest you install Visual Studio in addition to [make](http://gnuwin32.sourceforge.net/packages/make.htm) and [git](https://git-scm.com/downloads).

+### Linux
 Linux users should install typical developer tools.
 For instance, on Ubuntu 18.04 following command is used to install the required tools.